 Indie Board Game Designers Podcast Posts

-Patrick Rauland: Hello everyone and welcome to the Indie Board Game Designers podcast, where I sit down with a different independent game designer every single week to talk about their experience in game design and the lessons they learned along the way.
-My name is Patrick Rauland, and today we’re going to be talking with someone that I met at Origins over a month ago.
-He is the designer behind What’s For Dinner?
-So, David, David Lee, welcome to the show.
+Patrick Rauland: Hello everyone, and welcome to the Indie Board Game Designers podcast where I sit down with a different independent game designer each week, and we talk about their experience in game design, and the lessons they learned along the way.
+My name is Patrick Rauland and today we’re talking with Nicole and Anthony Amato, who are the designers behind a ton of games.
+One of which is one of my favorites called RESISTOR_, and I play that game a ton.
+Nicole and Anthony, welcome to the show.

 Carla Kopp tells us how to design solo modes, her strategy to go full time, and of course the weirdest animal in the giraffe family.

 Gabe Barrett from the Board Game Design Lab Podcast talks to us about his game, his ambitions in the board game world, and why American Football is amazing

 Kate Tessier tells us about her game Wardens.
 She goes into unique Kickstarter pledge levels, how ot travel while designing games, and her love of steampunk

 Jordan Draper tells us about his Tokyo game series including how & why he customed designed 3d components (or sculptures as he calls them).

 Heather O’Neill tells us about running a team of 4-5 people part time, how Kickstarter has changed, and why kobolds eat babies.

 Kathleen Mercury tells us all about teaching kids game design in school, her dragon themed dexterity game, and what she learned from her students.